An Age of Wonders

 Think of all of the words associated with "Wonder" e.g., something strange and surprising; a cause of astonishment, awe, amazement, marvel, admiration.

-The Phonograph was a wonder, but it was "one of the wonders of science."
+The Phonograph was "one of the wonders of science."

-The fact that the phonograph could record and play back the human voice gave it accolades of being a 'wonder' from its beginning.
-The early years saw the phonograph go on tour as an exhibition machine which resulted in amusement and predictions for its future.
-But it was the Bell-Tainter Graphophone and Edison returning to work on his phonograph nearly ten years after its invention when the phonograph started generating new 'wonder' talk in popular culture.
-The 1889 Exposition Universelle in Paris gave Edison's phonograph a large venue where it was heard and praised on an international scale.
+The fact that the phonograph could record and play back the human voice made it a 'wonder' from its beginning.
+Demonstrating the phonograph as an early exhibition machine resulted in amusement and predictions for its future.
+But it was the Bell-Tainter Graphophone and Edison returning to work on his phonograph nearly ten years after its invention when the phonograph revived its earlier 'wonder' talk in popular culture.
+The 1889 Exposition Universelle in Paris gave Edison's phonograph a large venue where it was heard and praised on an international scale as a wonder.

 Edison's Phonograph being demonstrated as part of the United States Exhibition Area by Paul Uestel (PM-2079)